Our Team

 Claudia lives with her partner Hugo and their two puppies Artichoke and Rutabaga.
 In her off time, Claudia loves to go hiking and camping where she can hear all of the music created in nature.
 She is so thrilled to be a part of the Musical Pathways team!

-Eric is excited to join Musical Pathways teaching saxophone and clarinet.
+Eric is excited to join Musical Pathways teaching saxophone, clarinet and guitar.
 Eric is originally from Melbourne, Florida where he discovered his love for music from a young age, with his first instrument being guitar at the age of nine and eventually getting into band and playing saxophone in middle school.
 During high school, Eric began teaching younger students where he developed an interest in teaching music.
 Eric went on to study music at the University of South Florida in Tampa, Florida focusing on music education, where saxophone was his primary instrument.
 After graduating in 2023, Eric moved to Madison with his wife, Taelyn, and three cats to begin his career in music, which led him to Musical Pathways.

 Jessica Spicer is thrilled to teach flute, piano, and string lessons for Musical Pathways Foundation.
 Originally from Wilmington, DE, she grew up playing flute and piano in school, church, and community programs.
 She moved to Wisconsin for college and attended Lawrence University-Conservatory of Music in Appleton.
 Jessica graduated with a Bachelor of Music in Music Education and Flute Performance in 2004.
 She completed a Master of Music in Music Education (Kodaly emphasis) at Silver Lake College in 2014.